aembke/fred.rs/README.md

 That being said, perhaps the most compelling reason to use RESP3 is for streaming support.
 When in RESP3 mode the server can chunk large values into smaller frames to reduce the memory footprint on the server while sending commands.
 This module supports streaming values in this manner (largely in the interest of future-proofing the interface), but it is unclear if or when the Redis server will do this, or what effect it can have on server performance.

+### Upgrade Considerations

+In most cases this library will pass Redis response values directly to callers with minimal parsing.
+However, RESP3 is semantically different from RESP2, and in some cases callers need to account for this.

+Callers should take special care when handling aggregate types like arrays and maps in particular.
+For example, your code may take a dependency on a value being an array of key/value pairs in RESP2, but after upgrading to RESP3 it may now be a map.
+Additionally, the added support for floating point values in RESP3 can result in different `RedisValue` enum variants, particularly with sorted set commands.
+In some cases RESP3 will nest aggregate types differently as well.
+For example, in RESP2 `HRANDFIELD` (with values) will return a flat array, but in RESP3 it will return a nested array. **Keep in mind that nearly every example on the Redis docs website only shows RESP2 responses.**

+In general this is only an issue for callers that use the lower level `RedisValue` enum directly.
+Callers that leverage the `FromRedis` trait to do type conversions are unlikely to notice any difference between RESP2 and RESP3.
+However, in some isolated cases (like the latter example in the paragraph above) callers will need to account for the different return types in RESP3 mode.

 **A note about stability and reliability with RESP3:**

 While RESP3 support has been in Redis 6 for a while now the documentation and real-world examples of its usage is sparse at best.
-In fact, while implementing support for RESP3 I found at least two cases where the spec was either ambiguous or unclear on certain important implementation details.

-This ambiguity tends to revolve around the use of value attributes and the `HELLO` command, however it would not be surprising to learn about issues with the implementation here of other aspects of the protocol.

 While this library does have extensive test coverage (over 1000 real-world tests that cover every combination of centralized, clustered, sentinel, pipelined, non-pipelined, RESP2, and RESP3 clients), RESP3 support is still relatively early in its stability lifecycle.
 For example, it does not even have documentation available on the Redis website (just the github page linked above).
 If you encounter any bugs or strange behavior while in RESP3 mode please file an issue.

 ## Tests